Veykril/tlborm/README.md

 This book is an attempt to distill the Rust community's collective knowledge of Rust macros, the `Macros by Example` ones as well as procedural macros.
 As such, both additions (in the form of pull requests) and requests (in the form of issues) are very much welcome.
+If something's unclear, opens up questions or is not understandable as written down, fear not to make an issue asking for clarification.
+The goal is for this book to become the best learning resource possible.

 The [original Little Book of Rust Macros](https://github.com/DanielKeep/tlborm) has helped me immensely with understanding ***Macros by Example*** style macros while I was still learning the language.
 Unfortunately, the original book hasn't been updated since april of 2016, while the Rust language as well as it's macro-system keeps evolving.